veyronfei/clouck/README.md

 Clouck v0.5.2
 ======

-Clouck is a AWS auditing tool, created and maintained by Fei Teng.
+Clouck(Cloud Clock) is a service to track your AWS account changes, created and maintained by Fei Teng.

 ## Bugs and feature requests